w-lfpup/superaction-js/action_events.md

 ### Event stacking

 `Superaction-js` listens to any DOM event that bubbles.
+It also dispatches all actions found along the composed path of a DOM event.

 Turns out that's [all UI Events](https://www.w3.org/TR/uievents/#events-uievents).
 Which is a lot of events!

+Consider the following example:

 ```html
 <body click:="A">